b7d9657a72f9/ezserver/README.md

 # EzServer
 EzServer is a simple python script for setting up or changing your Minecraft server's version.
-EzServer currently supports Vanilla and Paper servers.
+EzServer currently supports Vanilla, Paper and Fabric servers.

 EzServer needs HTTPX to work.
 It can be installed by doing: